+IFC Performance Standard 6 requires mitigation and management of impacts in modified habitats with "significant biodiversity value".
 Within IA, the conversion of modified agricultural landscapes to other land uses is often considered not significant for biodiversity.
-Biodiversity is often scoped out during the early stages of the process based on the absence of certain high biodiversity values (e.g., medium to large areas of natural habitat, presence of threatened species, overlap or proximity with protected areas).
-The approach of defining materiality and significance based on the presence of high value biodiversity is recommended by good practice guidance (Hardner et al, 2015; Ekstrom et al, 2015) as illustrated in Table 1 below.
-However, the value of a small patch of habitat or scattered trees can be missed with this approach (Tiang et al, 2021).
-The provision of ES (e.g., pollination, erosion control, cultural values among many others) can be similarly ignored.
-Moreover, the consideration of ES is a weak spot of many ESIAs, despite the opportunities for better assessments of crosstopic and cumulative impacts and processes that integration of ES in IA can offer (Van der Biest et al, 2023).
+Biodiversity is often scoped out based on the absence of certain high biodiversity values (e.g., medium to large areas of natural habitat, presence of threatened species, overlap or proximity with protected areas).
+This partly reflects the current conservation paradigm that focusses on "wild" nature to define high biodiversity value (Erikson, 2021).

+The approach of defining materiality and significance based on the presence of high value biodiversity is recommended by good practice guidance (Hardner et al, 2015; Ekstrom et al, 2015).
+However, the refuge or connectivity value of a small patch of habitat or scattered trees can be missed with this approach (Tiang et al, 2021).
+The provision of ES (e.g., pollination, erosion control, cultural values among others) can be similarly ignored.
+Moreover, the consideration of ES is a weak spot of many ESIAs, despite the opportunities for better assessments of cross-topic and cumulative impacts and processes that integration of ES in IA can offer (Van der Biest et al, 2023).

-Given resource and time constraints associated with the IA process, little or no biodiversity baseline may be collected for projects in modified habitat.
+Given resource and time constraints associated with the IA process, there may be little, or no biodiversity baseline collected for projects in modified habitat.
+Collecting baseline data does not need to be a long or onerous process.
 There are a range of methods suitable to assessing the value of modified landscapes for biodiversity, as illustrated by the studies referenced in the previous section.
-These include remote sensing, analysis of publicly available maps and datasets, and development of models to assess connectivity.
+These include expert opinion, remote sensing, analysis of publicly available maps and datasets, and development of models to assess connectivity.

 Impacts on high-value biodiversity are often avoided through siting projects outside of protected and designated areas or areas of natural habitat.
-It is then assumed that any land that does not fall into those categories is suitable for development, which may not always be the case.
+It is often assumed that any land that does not fall into those categories is suitable for development, which may not be the case.
 For instance, a study in Italy showed that photovoltaic projects had been developed in century-old olive groves, which led to the loss of significant ES, including cultural value.
-The local regulations identified a series of unsuitable areas for development (natural and protected areas, UNESCO sites, etc.), potentially opening all other areas to development (De Marco et al, 2014).
+The local regulations identified a series of unsuitable areas for development (natural and protected areas, UNESCO sites) potentially opening all other areas to development (De Marco et al, 2014).